- Network virtualization—for KVM and VMware; part of the IBM Software Defined Network (SDN) product family

 - Deploy applications more quickly

 - Enable network virtualization for orchestration managers

 - Logically separate virtual networks with IP and MAC address reuse capability for multi-tenancy

-IBM Software Defined Network for Virtual Environments creates a more responsive network by creating a virtual network for virtual machines.
-This virtual network is decoupled and isolated from the physical network much like a virtual machine is decoupled and isolated from its host server hardware.
+One proof point is IBM SDN for Virtual Environments which creates a more responsive network infrastructure by creating virtual networks for dynamic workloads.
+This virtual network is isolated from the physical network much like a virtual machine is isolated from its host server hardware.
+IBM SDN for Virtual Environments includes a rich set of APIs for easy integration with orchestration managers.
 This approach provides several advantages:

 - Virtual networks can be created without any changes to the existing network.

-- Provisioning and administration can be simplified and automated.
+- Provisioning and administration can be automated and simplified.

 - IP and MAC addresses can be reused permitting logical separation of networks for multi-tenancy.

 - Allows virtual machines to interact with each other via virtual networks